 Further details will be presented later in the semester.

 EXAMS

 There will be two in-class exams given during the semester.
-The first exam will be administered on March 5th and the second exam will be on April 16th.
+Check the schedule for your section and with your instructor regarding the dates of these exams.
 DO NOT MAKE TRAVEL PLANS FOR THESE DATES.